lybird300/lybird300.github.io/_posts/2015-04-19-LD-genealogy.md

 hist(sim$R2, xlab="r2 among 43880 common snps", xlim=c(0.2,1))
 plot(sim$BP_B-sim$BP_A,sim$R2,type="l",col="red",ylim=c(0,max(sim$R2)),lwd=2,xlab="Distance between SNPs (bp)", ylab="LD statistic R2")
 </code></pre>
 Haploview seems to be a widely used LD visualization tool, but it is terribly slow!!!
+While Haploview accepts plink ped/map files, it requires the following:
+<pre><code>
+Output files from PLINK can be loaded into Haploview using the PLINK tab on the initial loading screen.
+PLINK files must contain a header and at least one column header must be titled "SNP" and contain the marker IDs for the results in the file.
+PLINK loading also requires a standard PLINK map or binary map file corresponding to the markers in the output file.
+The map file can be either three or four headerless columns (the Morgan distance column is optional).
+The map file can also be embedded in the results file as the first few columns of the file using the "Integrated Map Info" checkbox.
+<code></pre>
+It is actually easier to convert plink files to haploview "linkage format" inputs as follows.
+<pre><code>
+#Suppose you have test.bim, test.bed, and test.fam for PLINK.
+You need to convert them into generate ped/map files using:
+plink --bfile test --recode --out test
+#Then you can convert map file to contain only marker and position
+cut -f 2,4 gene.map > gene.map2
+#The generated gene.ped and gene.map2 can be input into Haploview as "Linkage format".
+</code></pre>
 You can also take a look at <a href="http://www.stat-gen.org/tut/tut_post.html">this tutorial about using the R package (LDheatMap)</a> (the "HeatMap" section).
-Some of the R codes are copied below.